 If a set of time period variables is needed to support business-specific time periods that cannot be tied to a system calendar, OneCloud suggests the use of a Workspace or Environment Variable or set of Variables, to streamline the derivation of different business-related time periods that drive processes in the applications to which OneCloud is integrating.
-In this article, we will explore the Q2 forecast example.
+This article explores the Q2 forecast example.

-We create a Workspace Variable called Base Time Period.
+Create a Workspace Variable called Base Time Period.
 This variable is the anchor that will be used to determine the start and end period and year of the forecast.
-Each of our Variable Transformations will be based on the Base Time Period Variable value.
+Each of the Variable Transformations will be based on the Base Time Period Variable value.
 The Base Time Period Variable is set to 2020-03 (March 2020).
-We used the YYYY-MM format for the value of the Variable.
-This format is important to remember as we specify our Variable Transformation later.
+This example opts for the YYYY-MM format for the value of the Variable.
+This format is important to remember as the Variable Transformation is specified later.

-Next, we utilize the Variable in our Command.
-In this example, we have laid the groundwork to write the transformed variable values to a file simply to verify our transformation.
-We are creating a file using the File Utilities BizApp Create File Command.
-For this example, we will derive four values used in the forecast process - Start Period, Start Year, End Period, End Year.
-Notice that we have assigned the same Base Time Period Workspace Variable to each of the four values we will derive.
-We have also printed the original value of the Base Time Period Variable for reference purposes.
+Next, utilize the Variable in our Command.
+This example laid the groundwork to write transformed variable values to a file simply to verify our transformation.
+The file created uses the File Utilities BizApp Create File Command.
+This example will derive four values used in the forecast process - Start Period, Start Year, End Period, End Year.
+The same Base Time Period Workspace Variable has been assigned to each of the four values.
+The original value of the Base Time Period Variable has been printed for reference purposes.

-Next, we perform the Variable Transformation needed to derive each of the unique forecast process values.
-We start by applying the Parse Date/Time transformation.
+Next, perform the Variable Transformation needed to derive each of the unique forecast process values.
+Start by applying the Parse Date/Time transformation.

-To derive the Start Period value, first, we specify the format of the time period which we are parsing (1).
-Remember, the Base Time Period followed the YYYY-MM standard so we utilize the format of the guide found in the Variable Transformation knowledge base article.
-Second, the Start Period uses the shortened month name (e.g., Mar) so we assign the corresponding %b code (2).
+To derive the Start Period value, first, specify the format of the time period which is parsing (1).
+Remember, the Base Time Period followed the YYYY-MM standard, so utilize the format of the guide found in the Variable Transformation knowledge base article.
+Second, the Start Period uses the shortened month name (e.g., Mar), so assign the corresponding %b code (2).

-Notice that we utilize the Coordinated Universal Timezone (UTC) for all Variable Transformations.
+🌟 The Coordinated Universal Timezone (UTC) is used for all Variable Transformations.
 This is the best practice when performing date and time operations on dates that are not directly tied to the system date and time.

-Finally, we create the End Year value.
-As with End Period, to derive the End Year, we first use an additional variable transformation to add 15 months to the Base Time Period variable value (1).
-We utilize months as the unit of measure as opposed to years to account for situations where adding months to the Base Time Period could result in the End Year being two years from the current.
+Finally, create the End Year value.
+As with End Period, to derive the End Year, first use an additional variable transformation to add 15 months to the Base Time Period variable value (1).
+Utilize months as the unit of measure as opposed to years to account for situations where adding months to the Base Time Period could result in the End Year being two years from the current.
 For example, if the Base Time Period was December, then the End Year would be two years after the Start Year.
-After the month addition to the Base Time Period, we perform the same parsing action that we did to create the Start Year value (2).
+After the month addition to the Base Time Period, perform the same parsing action to create the Start Year value (2).

-Finally, we can execute our Chain to see the result of our Variable Transformation.
+Finally, execute the Chain to see the result of the Variable Transformation.

 We hope that you find this article useful for understanding how Variable Transformation can be utilized to support your business processes.
 If you have any questions, please feel free to email us at firstname.lastname@example.org.